ellesLs/Meu-Portfolio/README.md

 <h3>🚀 Getting Started</h3>

-To run this project, install it locally using npm:
+Download files or clone clone this repository

-* download repository
+To run this project, install it locally using npm or yarn:

-* npm install
+1. pnpm install, npm install or yarn;
-* npm run dev
+2. pnpm dev, npm run dev or yarn dev;